eclipse-embed-cdt/org.eclipse.epp.packages/RELEASING.md

     rsync --group --verbose ${REPO_ROOT}/compositeContent${CHECKPOINT}.jar ${REPO_ROOT}/compositeContent.jar
     ```
 - [ ] Tag the release, e.g. with 2020-03_R.
 Example command line: `git tag -s -a 2020-03_R -m"2020-03 Release" 1b7a1c1af156e3ac57768b87be258cd22b49456b`
 - [ ] The _next_ release sub-directory needs to be created immediately _after_ a release, i.e. when 2019-12 was released, a directory 2020-03 had been created with an empty p2 composite repository pointing to 2019-12 until M1.
-On M1 release day this changes to a composite p2 repository with M1 content.
+(Use Job https://ci.eclipse.org/packaging/view/Packages/job/epp-createNextRelease/) On M1 release day this changes to a composite p2 repository with M1 content.
 On other release days, add the new releases as children.